 Covid: US opens up to fully vaccinated travellers

-The is easing its coronavirus travel restrictions, re-opening to passengers from the UK, EU and other nations.
+The US is easing its coronavirus travel restrictions, re-opening to passengers from the UK, EU and other nations.

 From November, foreign travellers will be allowed to fly into the US if they are fully vaccinated and undergo testing and contact tracing, the White House said.